 The Mobile Black Spot Program (the MBSP) is a Government initiative that invests in telecommunications infrastructure to improve mobile coverage and competition across Australia.

 The MBSP is supported by co-contributions from state and local governments, national Mobile Network Operators (Optus, Telstra, TPG Telecom Ltd (formerly Vodafone) , Mobile Network Infrastructure Providers (Field Solutions Group and OneWiFi).

-Under the MBSP to date (Rounds 1 to 5A), the Australian Government's commitment has generated a total investment of more than $875 million, to deliver up to 1,297 new mobile base stations across Australia.
+Under the MBSP to date (Rounds 1 to 7), the Australian Government's commitment has generated a total investment of more than $1 billion, to deliver up to 1,400 new mobile base stations across Australia.

 For more information about the MBSP, including information on how the locations of base stations were selected, see the Mobile Black Spot Program's FAQs page.